 The Tyson Center will fund a limited number of grants for students who choose to do their honors thesis on a topic that relates to Faith and Spirituality in the Workplace.
 Typically, such topics will relate to (for instance) domains such as managing inter-faith diversity, the impact of religiosity or specific religious beliefs on human performance, organizational strategy, and so on.
 The Center's objective in sponsoring such research is to enable scholastic inquiry/study that explores issues related to faith and spirituality – proposals that are focused on the advocacy of any specific faith related perspective will not be funded.

-The scholarship will entail the following:
+The grant will entail the following:

 a) Funds for conducting the research related to the thesis (max.): $750.00

 b) Stipend for the student doing the research: $750.00

 c) Funds provided to the faculty mentor supervising the thesis (paid to their faculty development account): $750.00

 In order to be eligible for the grant, the student must submit the following:

 a) A description (maximum two pages, single-spaced) of their thesis proposal.
 This